Aiven-Labs/app-multimodal-search-CLIP-PostgreSQL/slides/README.md

 ## Documents here

 [slides.typ](slides.typ) is the Typst source code for the slides.
 The PDF for the slides is [slides.pdf](slides.pdf).
-This version of the talk is aimed at 30 minutes or less.
+This version of the talk is aimed at 25 - 30 minutes.

 [notes.md](notes.md) are the notes I made when writing the talk.